 Why Every Employee Should Become an Entrepreneur

 Could you be an entrepreneur?
 I have come across tons of people who are tired of the way companies and their bosses have treated them.
-Therefore, I say, “Don’t put up with it!”
+I say, “Don’t put up with it!”
 It is time all employees-YOU- become an entrepreneur.
-The people I have talked are concerned about their career potential and are fed up with:
+The people I have talked to are concerned about and fed up with:

 - Little recognition